How to apply

 • follows the required format

-• is sent as one PDF file with an explanatory email to medlife@ikmb.uni-kiel.de
+• is sent as one PDF file with an explanatory email following professional email etiquette to medlife@ikmb.uni-kiel.de

 We do not consider any other formats, uploads or hyperlinks.